numpy/numpy/doc/source/reference/c-api.array.rst

     The maximum number of dimensions allowed in arrays.

+.. c:var:: NPY_MAXARGS

+    The maximum number of arguments that can be used in arrays.

 .. c:var:: NPY_VERSION

     The current version of the ndarray object (check to see if this